dreamtimecircles/dreamtimecircles.github.io/_posts/2018-09-30-mongodb-reactor-flatmap-and-concat.md

 ---
 layout: single
-title:  "MongoDB, Reactor and concat"
+title:  "MongoDB, Reactor, `flatMap` and `concat`"
 date:   2018-09-30 12:54:47 +0200
-categories: mongodb reactive reactor
+# categories: mongodb reactive reactor
 ---
 This one took some time to understand and figure out, possibly due to the fact that [Project Reactor](https://projectreactor.io/) is new playground for me, so I thought I'd share it.